artemetra/fnv/RESEARCH.md

     * 1st byte defines the curve type
     * Points are saved in chunks of **24 bytes,** which makes it possible to get the number of points in a FNV using only the fnv file size
-	* The ?-8th bytes represent the number of points in a curve
+	* The 8th-? bytes represent the number of points in a curve (in little endian)

 ## _The Differences:_